-Each message is supported by the experience of at least one international case study of good practice.
-The chapter also draws particular attention to the particular considerations involved in developing thermal tourism.
+Each message is supported by the experience of at least one international case study and one Peru Case Study that demonstrate good practice.
+The chapter also draws particular attention to the particular considerations involved in developing thermal tourism (section 5.5).

-5.2 Key Message: Indentifying Appropriate Funding Sources and Structures
+5.1 Key Message: Indentifying appropriate funding sources and structures

-5.2.1 Why it is important
+5.1.1 Why it is important